 India is a country with Crores of potential phone users.
-With the telecom subscribers of more than 110 Crore as on Dec’19, the industry is regarded as the second largest telecommunication market in the world.
+With telecom subscribers of more than 110 Crore as of Dec’19, the industry is regarded as the second-largest telecommunication market in the world.

 Entry of any telecom company with appropriate features to such type of fast-growing market will always be promising.
-However, the growing tension in the Indian telecom sector nowadays are actually featuring some different scenario.
+However, the growing tension in the Indian telecom sector nowadays is actually featuring some different scenarios.

-In October’19, a Supreme Court judgement was declared which ordered Vodafone Idea, Bharti Airtel and some other telecom companies to pay the total dues worth of INR 147.70 Thousand Crores to the government.
+In October’19, a Supreme Court judgment was declared which ordered Vodafone Idea, Bharti Airtel, and some other telecom companies to pay the total dues worth of INR 147.70 Thousand Crores to the government.

-Why the announced amount of telecom dues is so high?
+Why the announced amount of telecom dues are so high?

-Behind this strict decision of Supreme Court and massive burden of dues there is a long run running dispute between the telecom sector and government in the last 14 years.
+Behind this strict decision of the Supreme Court and the massive burden of dues, there is a long-run-running dispute between the telecom sector and government in the last 14 years.

-The National Telecom Policy (NTP) was launched in 1994 in India with the aim of providing global standard of quality of service.
-Prior to the implementation of this policy, the telecom services in India was extremely poor.
-The tele density was 0.8 per hundred persons compared to world average of 10 per hundred persons.
+The National Telecom Policy (NTP) was launched in 1994 in India with the aim of providing a global standard of quality of service.
+Prior to the implementation of this policy, the telecom services in India were extremely poor.
+The teledensity was 0.8 per hundred persons compared to the world average of 10 per hundred persons.

 Some of the objectives of National Telecom Policy-1994:

 Now, the current controversy is all about the license condition which the Telcos signed on.
-At that time, the agreement was in draft format and supposed to be consulted with Telecom Regulatory Authority of India (TRAI) before the finalisation.
-However, it never happened and the draft became finalised.
+At that time, the agreement was in draft format and was supposed to be consulted with the Telecom Regulatory Authority of India (TRAI) before the finalization.
+However, it never happened and the draft became finalized.
 During the time of transition, the concept/definition of AGR remained different in the eyes of both the government and the Telecom Service Providers.